FLASH: Flexible Learning of Adaptive Sampling from History in Temporal Graph Neural Networks: Time Complexity Analysis

-Our \methodname's time complexity is the same as the previously suggested Uniform sampling.
+Since \methodname{} requires the top k neighbors and not randomly sampling based on scores, \methodname{} can be implemented using median of medians quickselect and, therefore, achieve time complexity of $O(n)$.
+In contrast, TASER requires random sampling which requires Fenwick tree to achieve optimal time complexity of $O(n+k\mathrm{log}(n))$.
 Both Truncation and NLB achieves $O(1)$ complexity due to maintaining the selected historical neighbors upon each new update to the graph.
 The maintenance operation of NLB is computationally intensive compared to truncation.
-Since the computation of the score of a neighbor by \methodname{} is independed by the computation of the other neighbors, \methodname{} can be easily parallelized to achieve better throughput.
-The same is true for Uniform.
+Uniform sampling can be done in $O(K)$ using Fisher–Yates shuffle.
+Since the computation of the score of a neighbor by \methodname{} is independent by the computation of the other neighbors, \methodname{} can be easily parallelized to achieve better throughput.